 Should I study every day or take rest days?

 Daily study in short sessions is more effective than longer sessions with gaps.
 Even 30 minutes on a busy day is better than skipping.
-Memory consolidation happens during rest — sleep is when the information you studied is reinforced.
+Your brain strengthens what you have learned during sleep — rest is when the information becomes fixed in memory.

 When should I book the test?